Menooker/Birdee/How_to_build_me.md

 Fortunately, we provide a pre-built library pack with LLVM and libmemcached on Windows for MingW and Visual Studio.
 [Here](http://pan.baidu.com/s/1o7WMQs6), click "下载(33.3M)" to download.

 ##First thing first
+On the cluster nodes that Birdee runs on, you should run an instance of memcached.
 If you are using Windows,
  * The distributed memory system of Birdee is based on libmemcached.
 You should first build the libmemcached library.
 In windows, a ready-to-compile Visual Studio libmemcached project file is available (FIX-ME : add URL).
 After compiling the project, you can have the files "libmemcached.lib","libmemcached.dll" and "libmemcached.def".
  * Collect all the header files of libmemcached.
 Create a folder called libmemcached at the parent folder of the root folder of Birdee project.
 Copy all ".h" files to the newly created folder.
 Create a folder called "memcached" in folder "libmemcached", put "protocol_binary.h" into it.